zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_15_en-US_FERMI_PARADOX.md

     THE TRANSITION:
     ───────────────
     At α ≈ 3.0, the civilization crosses into the Ghost Clan band.
-    This is a phase transition—not gradual change.
+    This is a phase transition, not gradual change.

     Like water becoming ice, or ice becoming steam:
     The civilization becomes something fundamentally different.